 Bonus: Common Phrases From Train Staff

 Usually, train station staff will approach you and say this when you look like you require help.
 You can respond to them with “Daijoubu desu, arigatou gozaimasu,” which means “I’m alright, thank you” if you do not require help.
-Japan staff are often very friendly and ready to help, so do not hesitate when requiring assistance!
+Japanese staff are often very friendly and ready to help, so do not hesitate when requiring assistance!

 何かお困りですか?